The Strategic Energy Partnership is a partnership between E.ON [https://www.eonenergy.com/sustainable-cities/coventry.html] and Coventry City Council.

 The four themes driving the partnership

 1. Clean local energy - This theme is about making sure that Coventry residents have access to clean, locally generated energy.
-Projects working under this theme will focus on increasing local renewable energy generation and heat decarbonisation.
+Projects working under this theme will focus on increasing local clean energy generation and affordable clean heating for buildings.

 2. Jobs and skills - This theme is about making sure that our work provides employment and learning opportunities for Coventry residents from all backgrounds.
 This will be achieved through partnerships with educational institutions as well as providing hands-on experience for the next generation.
 Central to this theme is a commitment to equality, diversity, and inclusion.